Nokhal/SkyrimInstallGuide/README.md

 The most popular software allowing to do that for skyrim is called ENB.
 You can download it [here](http://enbdev.com/download_mod_tesskyrimse.html).
 [Direct link to archive](http://enbdev.com/enbseries_skyrimse_v0494.zip)

 Inside the archive, navigate to the WrapperVersion folder, and extract d3d11.dll, d3dcompiler_46e.dll to the root of your skyrim install.
-Finally, click on the hamburger menu of the SKSE Tools tile, and select Set as Primary.
-Enable the toolbar.
  ![Extract the ENB binaries to the root](https://drive.google.com/uc?id=1Tr4jGSF1qw4onYjbEhMpDsrGJ0FTIDCR)

 You can launch the game again to check if the installation worked.
 The game will take longer to load, but you should see a message on the top left of your screen for a few second.
  ![ENB Installed](https://drive.google.com/uc?id=1uInMIFYameBTmEQy9f7psYQ2YurJxcj9)